thisisobate/kyverno-website/src/content/docs/policies/other/require-annotations/require-annotations.md

 ---
-title: "Require Annotations"
+title: 'Require Annotations'
 category: Other
 version:
 subject: Pod, Annotation
-policyType: "validate"
+policyType: 'validate'
 description: >
   Define and use annotations that identify semantic attributes of your application or Deployment.
 A common set of annotations allows tools to work collaboratively, describing objects in a common manner that all tools can understand.
 The recommended annotations describe applications in a way that can be queried.
 This policy validates that the annotation `corp.org/department` is specified with some value.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/require-annotations/require-annotations.yaml" target="-blank">/other/require-annotations/require-annotations.yaml</a>

 ```yaml